rust-lang/rust/docs/user/README.md

 [GitHub releases](https://github.com/rust-analyzer/rust-analyzer/releases).
 In order to use them you need to install the client VSCode extension.

 Publishing to VSCode marketplace is currently WIP.
-Thus you need to clone the repository and install **only** the client extension via
+Thus, you need to clone the repository and install **only** the client extension via
 ```
 $ git clone https://github.com/rust-analyzer/rust-analyzer.git --depth 1
 $ cd rust-analyzer